Citrinate/BoosterManager/README.md

 ### AllowCraftUntradableBoosters

 `bool` type with default value of `true`.
 This configuration setting can be added to your `ASF.json` config file.
-If set to `false`, untradable gems will not be used to craft boosters, and the `unpackgems` command will not unpack untradable "Sack of Gems".
+If set to `false`, untradable gems will not be used to craft boosters, and the `unpackgems` and `packgems` command will not unpack untradable "Sack of Gems".

 ```json
 "AllowCraftUntradableBoosters": false,